Sage-Bionetworks/challengerutils/README.md

 ## Usage

 The functions will mimic the Python implementation of `challengeutils`.
-PLease see the [documentation here](https://sage-bionetworks.github.io/challengeutils/).
+Please see the [documentation here](https://sage-bionetworks.github.io/challengeutils/).

 * Query Evaluation Queue
 ```